backdrop-contrib/project_maker/README.md

 Credits
 -------

-Based on code from Coder Module by
+Some code inspired by Coder Module by
 Jim Berry ("solotandem", http://drupal.org/user/240748)